jank-lang/jank-lang.org/resources/src/blog/2024-03-29-syntax-quoting.md

 compile our own Cling/Clang/LLVM stack in order to build jank and we can distribute jank to use each distro's normal LLVM package, rather than its own.
-On top of that, future work is happening more on clang-repl than on Cling, so it has recent support for loading precompiled C++20 modules, for example.
-That would greatly improve jank's startup performance, since Cling doesn't allow us to load precompiled modules at this point.
+On top of that, future work is happening more on clang-repl than on Cling, so it has recent support for loading pre-compiled C++20 modules, for example.
+That would greatly improve jank's startup performance, since Cling doesn't allow us to load pre-compiled modules at this point.

 Work here is ongoing and there are some bugs that I have identified in clang-repl which need to be fixed before jank can fully make the switch.
 I'll keep you